MLinkPlanner 2.0

 -

 Global 3D buildings data from OpenStreetMap project database.
-Data sources: Our buildings database, which synchronizes with the global OpenStreetMap (OSM) database.
+Data sources: Our buildings database which synchronizes with global OpenStreetMap (OSM) database.

-All of these types of geodata are downloaded for the desired area automatically as needed; there is no need to worry about preloading the geodata.
+All these types of geodata are downloaded for desired area automatically as needed; there is no need to worry about preloading geodata.

 Creating the Path Profile with GIS

-In the created link, click the button Generate path profile.
-A warning dialog box will appear indicating that the path profile data will be changed.
-You should specify the average building floor height (typically 3 m) in this window.
-The OSM project database usually contains information about the number of floors of the buildings rather than their height in meters.
+In created link click Generate path profile button.
+Warning dialog box will appear indicating that path profile data will be changed.
+You should specify average building floor height (typically 3 m) in this window.
+OSM project database usually contains information about number of floors of buildings rather than their height in meters.
 Building height in the path profile will usually be based on the number of floors and floor height.
-You will also have to specify the height of the buildings for which OSM project database does not have information.
+You will also have to specify the height of the buildings for which the OSM project database does not have information.
 Such buildings will be highlighted in red in the path profile.

 Clutter: